negarprh/Dice-Rolling-Game/README.md

 # Dice Rolling Game 🎲

-This is a simple Python-based dice rolling game where players roll a die, and the outcome is displayed on the terminal.
+This is a simple Python-based dice-rolling game where players roll a die, and the outcome is displayed on the terminal.
 It includes two main files:

 1. `dice_rolling_game.py`: The core game logic for rolling the dice and displaying the result.
 2. `map_of_game.py`: A guideline (map) explaining what to write in each line of the game code, with comments to make it easier to follow.